{/*

 There are times when startups are not able to sustain the goals they started out the venture with and wither away.
 Here's a blog that talks about four such startups which were unable to get to the finish line.

 We live in an age we can rightly call the “Startup Age.”
 No matter what industry, occupation or location, we always think we can choose to become an entrepreneur - “It’s so easy, let’s just build our own startup.”, “How hard can it be?”, “If he can do it, I can too.”.
-But the reality is that it is very difficult to do and will take everything you have in you.
+But the reality is that it is tough to do and will take everything you have in you.

-The entrepreneur in each of us is just a “mind-boggling blog” away.It’s where we learn about the entrepreneurial journey and the obstacles faced to get there.
-And the story ends with how either the victorious entrepreneur overcame the odds or the frustrated entrepreneur needed a few beers to get past the frustration.
+The entrepreneur in each of us is just a “mind-boggling blog” away.
+It’s where we learn about the entrepreneurial journey and the obstacles faced to get there.
+The story ends with how either the victorious entrepreneur overcame the odds or the frustrated entrepreneur needed a few beers to get past the frustration.

-Just because one person was successful, doesn’t mean you’ll be.
+Just because one person was successful doesn’t mean you’ll be.
 Startups come and go all the time without making their mark on the world.
 In this blog, I'll talk about the startups that didn't make it to the finish line.

 1. Leap Transit - Your Daily Commute.
 Redesigned.